yaronf/I-D/LURK STAR/draft-sheffer-acme-star-lurk.md

     {
         "status": "valid", // or "failed"
         "expires": "2018-09-09T14:09:00Z", // expiration of this response
                                            // and the Registration resource
         "lifetime": 365, // lifetime of the registration in days,
                          //  possibly less than requested
         "certificates": "https://example-server.com/certificates/A251A3"
     }

 The "expires" field applies to the registration resource itself, and may be as small as a few minutes.
 It is unrelated to the order's lifetime which is measured in days or longer.
+The "certificates" attribute contains a URL of the certificate pull endpoint, see {{fetching-certificates}}.

 ## ACME Extensions between Proxy and Server

-We propose to extend ACME by allowing recurrent orders.
+We propose to extend the ACME protocol slightly, by allowing recurrent orders.

 ### Extending the Order Resource

-We propose to extend the Order resource with the following attributes:
+The Order resource is extended with the following attributes:

     {
         "recurrent": true,
         "recurrent-total-lifetime": 365, // requested lifetime of the
                                          // recurrent registration, in days
         "recurrent-certificate-validity": 7
            // requested validity of each certificate, in days }